CBroemse/SimilaritYWriter20/README.md

 file: ptclibrary/Experiment3description1.png

 How does the plot look like?
-There is a 'mistake' in the concept of the quirky example how does that change of we correct 'progVar2' and 'progVar3'?
+There is a 'mistake' in the concept of the quirky example.
+How does that change if we correct 'progVar2' and 'progVar3'?

                         :
                         progVar2 = "0*x + y + 0*z = 3x + 0 + 0*z = 6"